hassanikyz/CarND-Advanced-Lane-Lines/FinalWriteUp.md

 #### 1. Provide an example of a distortion-corrected image.

-Code cell Ln 173 performs undistorting Test Images confirming calibration is working fine.
+Code cell Ln 173 of the Jupyter Notes book 'AdvancedLaneFinding.ipynb' performs undistorting.
+Test Images confirms calibration is working fine.
 ![Example Here][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.